RobinHodson/FPGA/README.md

 # FPGA
-FPGA^2, and OSHW FPGA, initially running in its own online circuit simulator.
+FPGA^2, an OSHW FPGA, initially running in its own online circuit simulator.

 This operates under the CERN-OHL-P licence.
 The file is a placeholder, subjuect to amendment.